-Users expect constant access to data and applications, which means you need to deliver them with proximity in mind in order to guarantee performance.
+Users expect constant access to data and applications, which means you need to keep proximity in mind in order to guarantee performance.

-While your primary infrastructure may still reside near a major market, placing cloud or colocated environments in an edge location can help you lower latencies, balance loads across the country, and expand the reach of your services without building a new facility.
+While your primary infrastructure may still reside near a major market, placing cloud or colocated environments in an edge location can help lower latency, balance loads across the country, and expand the reach of your services without building a new facility.

 An "edge market" is one outside of the largest cities—places like Denver, Cincinnati, or Minneapolis.
-These locations have started to attract IT service operators thanks to gains in cost savings and performance when delivering services to growing populations.
-Often times, these locations have lower energy costs, offer tax incentives, and have proximity to broadband.
+These locations have started to attract IT service because often these locations have lower energy costs, offer tax incentives, have proximity to broadband, and growing populations.

 Advantages of Green House Data Edge Facilities

 Distributed access allows you to deliver services faster with less latency, reaching anywhere in the country in as little as one hop.